Installing MidPoint From Source Code

 mvn clean install -DskipTests=true -P -dist

-Please note the minus character (-) before profile name.
+Notice the minus character (-) before the profile name.

 Running MidPoint

-Continue with installation in the same way as for a binary release.
-See Installing MidPoint Server From Distribution Package page.
-However, you need to use your own freshly built distribution package from dist/target directory instead of downloading it.
+Continue with the installation in the same way as for a binary release.
+See the Installing MidPoint Server From Distribution Package page and follow the instructions.
+However, instead of downloading a distribution package, you will use your own freshly built distribution package from the dist/target directory.

 Next Steps

-MidPoint is a comprehensive system, and the source code is quite big.
-If you plan to work with midPoint source code, we strongly recommend getting an integrated development environment (IDE).
-Most midPoint developers are using IntelliJ IDEA and there is a short guide to set up IntelliJ IDEA for midPoint development.
+MidPoint is a comprehensive system, and the source code is extensive.
+If you plan to work with the midPoint source code, we strongly recommend getting an Integrated Development Environment (IDE).
+Most midPoint developers use IntelliJ IDEA, and there is a short guide to set up IntelliJ IDEA for midPoint development.
 Eclipse Java IDE can also be used.

-If you plan to participate in midPoint development, please see the Development Participation page.
+If you plan to participate in midPoint development, see Development Participation.
 If you plan to contribute source code, the Code Contribution Guidelines page provides essential information.

 Was this page helpful?